lavishay-technion/ansible_shallow/02_fundamentals/README.md

 - Great question:
     - Ansible seeks for the configuration file recursively, meaning it has map of locations where it searches for the file named `ansible.cfg`
     - The folder it starts to search for the `ansible.cfg` file, start from the current invocation folder.
-    - If `Ansible.cfg` is not found will go back, on folder to check if the file is there, if not, it will `cd` another folder back, until the file is found.
+    - If `ansible.cfg` is not found will go back, on folder to check if the file is there, if not, it will `cd` another folder back, until the file is found.
     - If not found, it will check the above mentioned `map` to check existing configurations.
     - IF STILL NOT FOUND: then you are probably on wrong host but better **ask instructor** for help.